MatheusReimer/ImageProcessingWithPython/README.md

 </br>
 <p> The main idea behind this project is to understand how the pixels manipulations work instead of using a ready to use function.
 Hence the fact that i used a lot of iterations to do it is justified.</p>

+<p>Please, note that the code is very raw for a better understanding of how it works.
+This is by far not the best implementation in terms of perfomance.</p>

 ## Screenshot of the current process ##

 ![Screenshot_3](https://user-images.githubusercontent.com/56495954/129786572-c59d0c56-9678-4d6a-bd44-474b60c5e2d6.png)